dfinity/repositories-open-to-contributions/CLA-workflow.md

     - check if an issue exists, if not, create one
     - if an issue exists but has not been signed, post a link to the issue and remind the user to sign it

-The code for the CLA workflow is located [here](.github/workflows/check_cla.yml) and is (will be) applied to all repositories within the `dfinity` org by default.
+The code for the CLA workflow is located [here](.github/actions/check_compliance) and is applied to all repositories within the `dfinity` org by default.
 For issues or feedback feel free to contact the IDX team.